-The Heritage Centre houses a collection of photographs, artefacts and genealogical records related to the social and industrial life of the Slate Islands of Argyll, especially the people engaged in the former slate industry.
-These records cover the period 18-20th century.
-Individual visitors, parties and school groups are welcome to visit the Centre.
+The Heritage Centre houses an interesting collection of artefacts and records relating to the social and industrial life of the Slate Islands of Argyll.
+There are photographs and records of the people engaged in the former slate industry covering the period 18-20th century.
+School parties and other groups are very welcome to visit the Centre by appointment and individuals and small groups are welcome at all times.

 - Living in the 19th century